Home

 How to learn to solo fast.

-In this lesson you will learn to play the pentatonic guitar scales and I will show you how to move around and up and down the guitar neck and put together some great sounding solos.
+In this lesson, you will learn to play the pentatonic guitar scales and I will show you how to move around and up and down the guitar neck and put together some great sounding solos.

 How to learn the guitar pentatonic scales

-How to read this tabluture
+How to read this tablature

 1 4 1 etc. suggested fingering, you can use what feels natural to you